 Protection from Harm remains in effect after death for up to 12 minutes; that is to say, that is to say, if the player is resurrected or animated within 12 minutes of death, the protection remains, otherwise, it is dispelled.
-No other protection spell or poison-neutralizing spell may be cast on the cleric while Protection from Harm is in effect.
+No other protection spell or poison-neutralizing spell or Skin Armor may be cast on the cleric while Protection from Harm is in effect and any existing such effect is dispelled when this is cast.
+Protection from Harm is incompatible with the Bracers of Defense.